 This can occur if:

 - The date on your device (iPhone, iPad, or iPod Touch) is incorrect.
-This can be set in Settings > General > Date & Time to check and set the date.
+Choose Settings > General > Date & Time to check and set the date.

 - Your device is not up-to-date.
-It needs to have iOS 5 or later.
+It needs to be running iOS 5 or later.

 - Your iCloud account is not configured on your device.
-Enter your iCloud account information in Settings > iCloud.
+Choose Settings > iCloud and enter your iCloud account information.

 - You have multiple iCloud accounts entered on your iPhone, iPad, or iPod touch.
 Only one account can have Find My iPhone turned on at a given time.
 Log in to Find My iPhone with your other iCloud accounts until your device is listed.

-- There is scheduled maintenance or another issue affecting Find My iPhone.
-Check iCloud Support to see if this is the case.
+- There's a scheduled maintenance or another issue affecting Find My iPhone.
+Check the System Status site to see if this is the case.

 - Your device has lost network connectivity.
 If you have access to your device, and it appears to have an active Internet connection, enable and then disable Airplane mode.
 If you continue to have issues, turn the device off and back on.